Virtakuono/.kml-repository/README.md

 see
 [https://maps.google.com/?q=https://raw.githubusercontent.com/Virtakuono/.kml-repository/master/JeddahSaudiArabia.kml]

-If you are interested in details, please read below:
+If you are interested in contributing and/or details, please read below:

 Essentially, this is an effort to bring back to life the map [https://maps.google.com/maps/ms?ie=UTF8&t=h&hl=en&vps=1&jsv=178b&safe=on&oe=UTF8&msa=0&msid=109723124894778733708.0004726ebc11f578c532c&dg=feature]